 - Megaton Punch: Chester sends Sylvester flying, much to Spike's shock.

-- Non-Indicative Name: There is no tree.
+- Never Trust a Title: There is no tree.

 - Pint-Sized Powerhouse: Sylvester isn't as scary as the panther, but he's still bigger than little Chester, who throws Sylvester around with ease.